How to Get Docket Marketing Agent Approved: A CFO-Ready ROI Model + Spreadsheet

 At $2K–$3K/month, Docket's annual cost is $24K–$36K.
 A single incremental closed deal at a $30K ACV (a conservative assumption for most B2B SaaS companies) returns the full annual investment.
 The downloadable model below calculates payback period for your specific traffic, ACV, and conversion rates.
 The base case lands at 60–90 days.

-DOWNLOAD: AI Sales Agent ROI Calculator for Free.
+DOWNLOAD: Docket Marketing Agent ROI Calculator for Free.
 Paste your traffic, ACV, and SDR headcount.
 The model does the rest.

 These are the benefits that don't fit neatly into a financial model but still drive enterprise value.
 CFOs care about them — especially when they show up as risk mitigation or strategic optionality.